NohaSaeed96/youtube-trending-videos-dashboard/Trending-YouTube-Video-master/README.md

 this will generate data file at Files/data.csv <br>
 2- run the notebook  --> youtube dashboard.ipynb <br>
 3- Finally go to http://127.0.0.1:8050/ to see the dashboard <br>

+-> here's a demo for the project : https://www.youtube.com/watch?v=cBR3ATIRBOM